kartikpandav/Mech-Design/README.md

 # Mech-Design
-It is this place you can find the Design of the mechanical componenets
+At this place you can find the Design of the mechanical componenets